Steven R. Gray, an associate at Ashford & Wriston, was admitted to the Hawai`i bar in 2010 and joined the firm in 2011.

 Steven is fluent in Spanish from living in South America for two years.

-Steven's blog "IP Basics" is a resource for independant inventors and other creators of intellectual property.
+Steven's blog "IP Basics" is a resource for independent inventors and other creators of intellectual property.

 - J.D., University of Michigan Law School, 2010